Fazanwolf/marvin-attack/README.md

 ## Description

-The project consists in designing a horrificc escape game inspired by FNAF: Case Animatronics.
+The project consists in designing a horrific escape game inspired by FNAF: Case Animatronics.

 Embodying a tek0 in integration day, suddenly everything becomes dark, the building is locked and empty of life.